OPS-E2E-PPE/VBA-Docs/api/Project.resourcegroups(object).md

 Dim rGroups As String

-For Each rg in ActiveProject.ResourceGroups rGroups = rGroups &amp; rg.Name &amp; vbCrLf
+For Each rg in ActiveProject.ResourceGroups rGroups = rGroups & rg.Name & vbCrLf
 Next rg

 MsgBox rGroups
 ```

 Use the **[Add](Project.ResourceGroups.Add.md)** method to add a **Group** object to the **ResourceGroups** collection.
 The following example creates a new group that groups resources by their standard rate and then modifies the criterion so that the resources are sorted in descending order.